oliwierptak/Everon1/README.md

 Of course you can write your own regular expressions.
 See router.ini for more examples.

 ## Config inheritance
-As you saw above, one config file can use value from another config file, by using special $config_name.value_name% notation.
+Not only one config can use values from another file (by using $config_name.value_name% notation), the config sections can be inherited.
-But that's not all.
-Config sections can be inherited.
 Consider this ini example:

     [Default]
     Title = 'Welcome to Everon'